ProfMikeWood/ms274_fall2025/project/README.md

 # California Upwelling

-This modeling project is an example to demonstrate the approximate scope, files, and organization of a class project for CS 185C.
+This modeling project is an example to demonstrate the approximate scope, files, and organization of a class project for MS 274.

 ## Project Description
 In this project, I will investigate the effects of coastal wind on upwelling in California.
 In particular, I will investigate the following science question: